 Appliance repair is an area that lends itself toward shady characters.
-Since the business doesn't require a lot of start up capital, it's easier for people to forge a temporary business that can take advantage of unsuspecting homeowners.
-Inventing additional appliance problems, forcing homeowners to get unnecessary repairs, or simply overcharging can all be common practices from disreputable appliance repairmen.
+Since the business doesn't require a lot of start-up capital, it's easier for people to forge a temporary business that can take advantage of unsuspecting homeowners.
+Inventing additional appliance problems, forcing homeowners to get unnecessary repairs or simply overcharging can all be common practices from disreputable appliance repairmen.

-ServiceMagic can eliminate a lot of the guesswork in choosing an appliance repairman.
-Still, before you talk to a repairman you should know the manufacturer and model of your appliance.
+Before you talk to a repairman you should know the manufacturer and model of your appliance.
 This simple information will aid the repairman and show you have some knowledge of the situation.
 You should also ask your repairman if he or she is insured.
 Problems can arise with even the most expert and honorable contractor, and insurance can take care of larger expenses if something major does go wrong.

 To Repair or to Replace?

 There's no quick and easy answer for this common question.
 Each situation and appliance is different.
 What makes this question especially tricky is that you may not be able to diagnose your appliance problem yourself and are left hiring an appliance repairman just to find out whether or not the appliance can be justifiably repaired.
 While there probably isn't an easy or definitive answer, keep these things in mind when attempting to decide to repair or replace your appliance.